shea-parkes/neovim-config/README.md

 ## Installation / Setup

 For now I'm sourcing NeoVim from chocolatey.
-Should likely snag `git.portable` and `neovim` from `choco`.
+Should likely snag `git.portable`, `fzf` and `neovim` from `choco`.
 Then be sure to get the following directories on your `%PATH%`:
   - `c:\tools\git\usr\bin`
   - `c:\tools\git\mingw64\bin`
   - `c:\tools\neovim\neovim\bin`